bokkypoobah/VitTokenCrowdsaleContractAudit/audit/code-review/VITTokenSale.md

     /// @dev Allows participants to claim refund for their purchased tokens.
-    /// @param _etherToClaim uint256 The amount of Ether to claim. function refundEther(uint256 _etherToClaim) public onlyDuringRefund {
+    /// @param _etherToClaim uint256 The amount of Ether to claim.
+    // BK TODO - Exit point for ETH.
+Need to check carefully function refundEther(uint256 _etherToClaim) public onlyDuringRefund {
         require(_etherToClaim != 0);